aurorusmc/TimberZ/README.md

 # The minimum durability the axe must have after cutting down a tree
 minDurability: 10

+# If set to true, Players will need to use an axe (defined in the blocks.yml file) to use TimberZ
+# When this is set to false, you can no longer toggle TimberZ by pressing F
+requireAxeMaterial: true

+# If set to true, you can insta mine leaves when the TimberZ conditions are met
+instaBreakLeavesWithTimber: false

 # Send a message to the player when they try to use timber mode in a WorldGuard region that does not allow it
 messageOnRegionViolation: false